lit/lit.dev/packages/lit-dev-content/site/guide/components/overview.md

 </div>

-## A Lit component is a custom element
+## A Lit component is an HTML element

-When you define a Lit component, you're defining a [custom element](TODO-ADD-HREF).
+When you define a Lit component, you're defining a [custom HTML element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).

 ```ts
 @customElement('simple-greeting')